emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 }
 ```

-##### Collection
+##### ResourceCollection

-The `Collection` class extends the `Model`, so it can have `Listeners`.
+The `ResourceCollection` class extends the `Model`, so it can have listeners.
 It subscribes to the snapshot service,
 extracts data from the snapshot when notified, and creates, modifies, or deletes `Resource` objects that it maintains
-in the `Collection`.
+in the `ResourceCollection`.

 ```
-class Collection extends Model {
+class ResourceCollection extends Model {
   constructor()
   onSnapshotChange(snapshot)
 }
 ```

-##### ICollection
+##### IResourceCollection

-The `ICollection` interface is subclassed when defining a collection of a specific kind of `Resource`.
-It requires
+The `IResourceCollection` interface is subclassed when defining a collection of a specific kind of `Resource`.
-subclasses to identify the class of the Resources in the collection (e.g. a Host), to be able to create a special
+It requires subclasses to identify the class of the Resources in the collection (e.g. a Host), to be able to create
-string key from snapshot data that is unique for that individual `Resource` instance, and to extract data from
+a special string key from snapshot data that is unique for that individual `Resource` instance, and to extract data from
 the snapshot to pass to a `Resource` constructor for initializing a new `Resource`, or to an existing `Resource` in
 the collection for updating that `Resource`'s state.

 ```
-class ICollection extends Collection {
+class IResourceCollection extends ResourceCollection {
   constructor()
   resourceClass()
   uniqueKeyFor(data)